shdown/luastatus/plugins/systemd-unit/README.rst

 * ``get_state_by_unit_name(unit_name)``

-  Returns the current ``ActiveState`` propety for the specified systemd unit name.
+  Returns the current ``ActiveState`` property for the specified systemd unit name.
   This is just a combination of ``get_state_by_unit_path`` and ``get_unit_path_by_unit_name``.

 * ``widget(tbl)``